-Please explain the reason for ratio changes in financial information in the most recent two fiscal years.
-(Analysis may be exempted if the increase or decrease change does not reach 20%)
+Please explain the reason for ratio changes in financial information in the most recent two fiscal years.(Analysis may be exempted if the increase or decrease change does not reach 20%)

-1. The increase in ratio of the long-term capital to property, plant and equipment was mainly due to the increase in non-current liabilities for the current year.

-2. The increase in quick ratio was mainly due to the increase in current assets for the current year.

-3. The increase in times interest earned was mainly due to the increase in loss for the current year.

-4. The increase in receivables turnover ratio (times) and the decrease in days' sales in receivables were mainly due to new construction projects completed for sale for the current year, resulting in the increase in operating income.

-5. The increase in the turnover of property, plant, and equipment (times) and total assets turnover (times) was mainly due to new construction projects completed for sale for the current year, resulting in the increase in operating income.

-6. The decrease in return on assets, return on equity, ratio of net income before tax to paid-in capital, profit margin, and earnings per share was due to the increase in loss for the current year.

-7. The decrease in cash flow adequacy ratio was mainly due to the increase in the amount of inventory for the past 5 years.

-8. The decrease in operating leverage was mainly due to the increase in construction revenue recognized for the completion of construction projects for the current year.
+- 1. The increase in ratio of the long-term capital to property, plant and equipment was mainly due to the increase in non-current liabilities for the current year. - 2.
+The decrease in current ratio was mainly due to the increase in current assets and decrease in current liabilities for the year. - 3.
+The decrease in the receivables turnover ratio (times), inventory turnover (times) and increase in average collection days and average inventory turnover days was mainly due to the decrease that no new project was completed this year, and the construction income and construction cost decreased. - 4.
+The decrease in the ratio of the property, plant and equipment, Receivables turnover ratio (times) and total assets turnover was mainly due to the decrease that no new project was completed this year, and the construction income and construction cost decreased. - 5.
+The decrease in return on assets, return on equity, ratio of net income before tax to paid-in capital, profit margin, and earnings per share was due to the increase in loss for the current year. - 6.
+The decrease in cash flow adequacy ratio was mainly due to the increase in the amount of inventory for the past 5 years.